Table of Contents

 Most operating system distributions include a method of easily installing required development tools.
 Consult the Community Wiki page Required devel packages to see if these instructions are already available.

-Or, you can obtain kdesrc-build from its source repository, by running:
+You can obtain kdesrc-build from its source repository by running:

 kdesrc-build uses a configuration